razum2um/rails-session_cookie/README.md

 ```

 In a usual user-driven application this tightly couples *all* request specs, which require authentication, to the login process.
 If it fails - everything fails.
-If it's not blazingly fast - it slows the whole suite down.
+If it's not blazing fast - it slows the whole suite down.

-One may move to token-based authentification, especially when having API.
+One may move to token-based authentication, especially when having API.
 That's reasonable and nice.
 But HTTP is stateless, really we don't need to do several requests, we can think about a session cookie
 as a token passed in a special header!

 You can easily pass headers in tests, the only hard thing is getting the cookie value.
 Rails may change how a state is serialized into the session cookie.
-It can be encrypted or not, marshaled
+It can be encrypted or not, marshalled
 (an old story for rails-3 legacy) or JSONed.
-Short story long: only rails knows how to generate cookie from data.
+Long story short: only rails knows how to generate cookie from data.

 This gem replaces your usual process of getting session cookie with the simplest rack app utilizing
 2 rails middlewares.
 Rails is modular, that's cool :)